 Up/Down: Increase or decrease the brightness of the screen.

 Decreasing brightness should extend battery life and might reduce glare in night pictures.
-Decent lighting conditions reducing brightness may add to the undesired strobbing effects in still images/video.
+Decent lighting conditions reducing brightness may add to an undesired "tearing" effect in still images/video.

 Securing the Doors